Moving to Nigeria

 There is no doubt that Nigeria has a bad reputation when it comes to safety, with persistent reports of crime, corruption and kidnapping in the press, and endlessly inventive 419 advance fee scams.

-Nevertheless, attempts are being made to give Africa’s most populous country and its second most significant economy a facelift for the future, and expats moving to Nigeria may find themselves pleasantly surprised by a few positive realities.
+Nevertheless, attempts are being made to give Africa’s most populous country and its second most significant economy a facelift for the future, and expats moving to Nigeria may find themselves pleasantly surprised by a few of its positive realities.
 The Nigerian people, for one, are famously hospitable and friendly; and the diversity of cultures makes for consistently interesting discoveries begging to be stumbled upon by the more inquisitive expat.
 As such, those willing to break the expat bubble may find their relocation to Nigeria a richly rewarding cultural experience.

 Another frequently reported positive to expat life in Nigeria is the camaraderie and sociability of the expat community.
 Presuming one is living in a city such as Lagos or Abuja, there are many sports, social activities, restaurants and bars to enjoy, and expat social circles are mostly receptive to new members.
-However, this typical expat lifestyle in Nigeria sees many foreigners living in somewhat of an isolated expat enclave, far removed from the reality of actual Nigerian life.
+However, the typical expat lifestyle in Nigeria sees many foreigners living in somewhat of an isolated expat enclave, far removed from the reality of Nigerian life.

 These positives are compensations for what is certainly a challenging expat destination to live and work in.
 Crime, pollution, congestion and a crumbling infrastructure are realities for which expats moving to Nigeria should prepare, and for which they should make sure to be compensated for in their packages.
 Comprehensive health insurance is imperative, as are allowances for accommodation, schooling and transport.